DirtyHairy/rfkit/README.md

 <img src="doc/device.jpeg" width="640" alt="finished device"></img>

-The hardware setup is based on a ESP32 / Wroom NodeMCU module.
+The hardware setup is based on a ESP32 NodeMCU module.
 A 433MHz transmitter is powered by the 5V output of the module and connected to GPIO26.

 A DIP switch connects GPIO27 to ground and acts as a write protect switch ---